-Streaming players: A device that connects to a TV via an HDMI connection to enable streaming to the TV (such as the Roku Express, Roku Express 4K, Roku Streaming Stick 4K, Roku Ultra, Roku Streambar, and Roku Streambar Pro).
+Streaming players: A device that connects to a TV via an HDMI connection to enable TV streaming (such as the Roku Streaming Stick, Roku Ultra, and Roku Streambar SE).

 Smart TV: A television that is connected to the internet through an operating system (e.g., the Roku TV OS).